abeelen/python-notebook/Getting_started_with_python.md

 #### Source

-You can get the version of python you want directly from the [official site](https://www.python.org/downloads/) or using a package manager like MacPorts, Fink or [Homebrew](http://brew.sh/) (_recommended_)
+You can get the version of Python you want directly from the [official site](https://www.python.org/downloads/) or using a package manager like MacPorts, Fink or [Homebrew](http://brew.sh/) (_recommended_)

 Example using Homebrew
 ```bash